Rea3070/Endurace-Championship-Manager-AMS2-LMU/README.md

   - Drivers can be added mid season.
   - Points are based on class then driver name
   - You can run in different classes and your points will still count and be sepereate in each class.
+  - This is intended for AMS 2 to be ran with LMDh, LMP2, or GT3 Gen2 Cars.
+Any other classes will work but MAY have weird formating.

 ## Did you mess something up?
 Do this:
 - Should you accidentally add a race twice or add the wrong JSON file, there is an "Undo Race" button.